A New Life for Moss Mine

 A 3D Pot of Gold

 CDM Smith implemented the project’s new heap leach mining system, where excavated raw ore is crushed and reduced into fine pellets, stacked on a liner or leach pad, and then irrigated with sodium cyanide to separate the gold from solids.
-The gold-laden pregnant solution drains to a pond and is then pumped to a processing plant to recover the gold.
-“It is the most economical way to recover gold, and we worked with Northern Vertex's seasoned mining executives to design the solution,” stated Vince.
+The gold-laden pregnant solution drains to a pond and is then pumped to a processing plant to recover the gold in an economical way.
 Roughly 5,000 tons of gold ore are processed at the site daily, with an estimated gold and silver equivalent of 956,800 ounces.

 The extent of the deposit has grown through the use of modern scientific exploration tools.